xml/redux-promise/README.md

 Then, on a change in the state of the promise, it will either:

 - dispatch a copy of the action with the resolved value of the promise, and set `status` to `success`.
-- dispatch a copy of the action with the rejected value of the promise, and set `status` to `error`.
+- dispatch a copy of the action with the rejected value of the promise, and set `error` property to `true`.

 The middleware returns a promise to the caller so that it can wait for the operation to finish before continuing.
 This is especially useful for server-side rendering.
 If you find that a promise is not being returned, ensure that all middleware before it in the chain is also returning its `next()` call to the caller.